hichem-sahraoui/ift-3710-6759/README.md

-James Tsui
- IFT 3710/6759 - Projets (avancés) en apprentissage automatique
+# IFT 3710/6759 - Projets (avancés) en apprentissage automatique
 ## Git tutorial

 A dummy repository for educational purposes

 ## A playground for you to play

-Yassine
 and GitHub username to the list (or anything else if you do not want to add your personal information):

 * Alex Hernandez-Garcia, alexhernandezgarcia